jbilcke-hf/OpenClap-Format/README.md

 Similar to theatre, an author and producer can use the **OpenClap** data structure in a very light way, only defining broad storylines, art directions and prompts, leaving the rest to interpretation by an AI rendering engine, creating opportunities for surprise, improvisation, and interactivity with audience (**OpenClap** files can include interactive layers).

-This readiness for interactivity makes it the ideal format to build AI apps and prompt multi-purpose [world models](https://worldmodels.github.io/) such as as [Pandora](https://huggingface.co/maitrix-org/Pandora), even more so than video models.
+This readiness for interactivity by means of time-indexed parameters makes it the ideal format to build AI apps by prompting multi-purpose [world models](https://worldmodels.github.io/) such as as [Pandora](https://huggingface.co/maitrix-org/Pandora), even more so than video models.

 ## Under the hood